 This second course in the master class series will be taught by established commercial dance choreographers to help students learn to quickly master and interpret different styles of commercial dance.
 Students will create a working relationship with these established industry professionals as well as hone their ability to pick up choreography in an audition environment.
-Students in this class will also learn a piece of choreography to be presented in an on-camera or live performance at the end of the semester.
 Prerequisites: CDN 486 or Assessment/Departmental Approval